-Every radio show has, a some point, wanted to say something about a topic that they absolutely know would be wrong for their personality brand.
-And nearly every show has wished they had another voice on the air to play along with them.
+Every radio show has wanted to say something about a topic that may be wrong for their personality brand.
+And nearly every show has wished they had another voice on the air to play with.
 This is especially true for solo shows.
-That’s where recurring characters come in.
-Characters can contribute content and personality that air personalities can’t, or shouldn’t.
-If they are a local character, even better.
+This is where recurring characters come in.
+If it is a local character, it’s even better.

 In this article, I share techniques to develop a local character.
 Including:

 - How Phil Hendrie built his radio career on characters.